nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >be used to edit the activity instead.
 You cannot supply both a total cost and a cost list.
 >    * You can use this even if the activity was originally created using an overall cost.
 The new cost list will be assigned
 >to the existing participants in the order displayed when viewing the activity.
->    * You are encouraged to provide a participant list with `/i` together with the cost list to confirm the order in which the costs are distributed.
+>    * You are encouraged to additionallly provide a participant list with `/i` to confirm the distribution of costs.
 >* `[GST_PERCENTAGE]` refers to the additional GST that may be charged during your activity.
 >    * If one is not provided, the original GST is left unchanged and will be applied to any changes to the overall cost or
 >cost list.